 - What does Ellen G. White say?

-Also my intention is not to make this topic too long to avoid boredom, thus I will divide them in parts for every day reading.
-To have an exhaustive discussion of the historical study, I will direct us to download a fascinating book written by Elder Vance Ferrell titled The real story behind: Christmas, Easter, and Halloween.
+To have an exhaustive discussion of the historical study on Christmas, I will direct us to download a fascinating book written by Elder Vance Ferrell titled The real story behind: Christmas, Easter, and Halloween.
 Just click on the title of the book and it will download in PDF format.
 Before downloading, make sure you have adobe reader on your device.
-Some of what the reader will learn from these series of article will be extracted from the Book.
-My primary focus is to compare the Old testament with the New testament to give us an understanding.
+Some of the historical facts the reader will learn from these series of article will be extracted from the Book.
+But in this present article, my primary intention is to compare the Old testament with the New testament to give us an understanding of when christ might have been born.
 This present article is the first part and subsequent parts will be posted soon.
-I will welcome any criticism and comment but let us base it on the word and in Love.
+I will welcome any criticism and comment but let us base it on the word of God and in Love.

 Q: Why this study?